badarishm/internship-learning-journal-sample/README.md

 19. Understood how tools and workflows are as important as coding.
 20. Built a strong foundation for working in a collaborative development environment.

-## Takeaway

-Week 1 helped me understand how to set up my development system, use Linux effectively, and manage code using Git and GitHub.

 # Week 2 – Learnings